Fangous/RbxBehaviorTreeVisualizer/README.md

 # RbxBehaviorTreeVisualizer

-A Roblox Studio plugin for visualizing and debugging behavior trees created with [RbxBehaviorTree](https://github.com/Fangous/RbxBehaviorTree/).
+A Roblox Studio plugin for visualizing and debugging behavior trees created with the [RbxBehaviorTree](https://github.com/Fangous/RbxBehaviorTree/) package.

 ## Installation